Wild Man Blues

-Wild Man Blues is a 1997 documentary film directed by Barbara Kopple, about the musical avocation of actor/director/comic Woody Allen.
+Wild Man Blues is a 1997 American documentary film directed by Barbara Kopple, about the musical avocation of actor/director/comic Woody Allen.
 The film takes its name from a jazz composition by Jelly Roll Morton (with Louis Armstrong often credited as co-composer due to his influential arrangement), recorded by Morton, Armstrong, and many others.
 Wild Man Blues is rated PG (Parental guidance suggested) because the film includes several profanities.

 Theme

-The film depicts Allen's love of early 20th century New Orleans music by preserving performances on the 1996 tour in Europe by his New Orleans Jazz Band.
-Allen has played clarinet with this band for over 25 years.
+The film depicts Allen's love of early 20th-century New Orleans music by preserving performances on the 1996 tour in Europe by his New Orleans Jazz Band.
+Allen has played clarinet with this band for more than 25 years.

 The film ends with a family lunch that is attended by Allen, his wife, sister, and parents.
 Allen asks that his parents offer reflections about him as an aspiring musician during his youth.
 Instead, his mother offers significant criticism.
 She criticises his choice of career, his character, and his decision to marry an Asian woman.
 In response, Woody criticises his mother for repeatedly beating him as a child, and sending him to Hebrew school (which Allen refers to as "time wasting junk").
 The lunch ends abruptly after Allen describes the event as "the lunch from hell".